Loading...

 What is the current price of gold and silver?

-As of April, 2023, the silver price is fluctuating at $25 per ounce, and gold is fluctuating at $2,000 per ounce.
-However, you can check the gold and silver spot prices for updated numbers.
+As of January, 2024, the silver price is fluctuating at around $23 per ounce, and gold is fluctuating slightly over $2,000 per ounce.
+You can check the gold and silver spot prices for updated numbers.

 How do I know if my gold and silver are real?